 In order to exploit this, the DB2 for OS/390 ZPARM installation parameter for extended security should be set to the value YES.
 Use the DB2 for OS/390 installation panel DSN6SYSP to set EXTSEC=YES.
 You can also use DDF panel 1 (DSNTIPR) to set this.
-The default value is EXTSEC=NO.
+The default value is EXTSEC=N0.
+In the case of an expired password, PC, UNIX, Apple Macintosh, and Web applications using DB2 Connect will receive error message SQL01404.